 Have you ever considered hiring a professional photographer for your business but was too afraid of thinking what that might do to your bank account?
 I’m sure some of you might be seeing dollar signs right now, but I want to shed some insight on the importance of hiring a professional and how you can make it worth every.single.cent.

 Let’s say you’re launching a website and need some lifestyle and product shots done.
-Sure, you can ask your sig. other to follow you around for the day, snapping away on the newest iPhone 7 plus (though that depth of field is next level!), but I can probably guess there will many factors that get in your way of that perfect shot.
+Sure, you can ask your sig. other to follow you around for the day, snapping away on the newest iPhone.
+But I can probably guess there will many factors that get in your way of that perfect shot.
 A professional photographer understands the way light, shadows and speed all come into play to nail that photo you’ve dreamed of.
-Not only that, their ability to get creative with angles, objects and composition is a true talent.
+So not only that, their ability to get creative with angles, objects and composition is a true talent.
 Plus, imagine all the new profile pictures you’d be able to get from it! 😉

 ( scroll down below)

-*HOT TIP: Depending on the photographer, you might consider a mutual trade for services (like the old flowers for eggs kind of days).
+*HOT TIP: Depending on the photographer, you might consider a mutual trade for services.
 When I first launched Saevil Row, I had my dear friend Katie Donnelly shoot my site and in exchange I designed all the assets for her re-brand.

 HOW TO: MAKE THE MOST OUT OF YOUR PHOTOS